Marionetko/kottans-frontend/README.md

 Hello!
 My name is Anton.
 I'm 32 years old and I'm learning how to become a frontend developer.

-This repository is created for study with Kottans.
-I will mark here my successes and tell about the progress of the training.
+This repository is created for study [kottans-frontend](https://github.com/kottans/frontend/blob/2022_UA/README.md).
+Here I will mark my progress and report on the progress of my training.

 On this moment i have next skills: